cancerberoSgx/perplexed-wars/README.md

 # TODO

+* save as icons of war2 like we did for src/implementations/war2/assets/HumanTownhall.png

 * performance - check comments : TODO: make me faster

 * gameLoop in general  is very unfair: we are moving/attacking all units of player1 first and then player2's - we should move units in the order they were created !!!